SAIEE12/Management-portal/README.md

 # Management-portal
 This is my first Full stack web application.
-Developed by - SAI MANISH
+Developed by - SAI MANISH, SHASHANK
-             - SHASHANK